open2b/scriggo-site/doc/developers/vm.md

 ### AppendSlice

-The instruction `AppendSlice` appends the slice addressed by `s1` to the slice addressed by `s2` and store the resulting slice in `s2`.
+The instruction `AppendSlice` appends the slice addressed by `s1` to the slice addressed by `s2` and stores the resulting slice in `s2`.

 ```go
 Syntax:  AppendSlice s1 s2 ; description: s2 = append(s2, s1...)